MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/LibTIRPC_64bit.md

 ## Configuration

-To configure the libtirpc 64-bit package for compilation, run the following command:
+To configure the LibTIRPC 64-bit package for compilation, run the following command:

 ```bash
 ./configure --prefix=/usr           \